AmericasNLP/americasnlp2026/README.md

 Pilot data is available under [`data/pilot/`](data/pilot/).
 Each dataset is provided as a JSONL file with corresponding images.
 See [`data/pilot/wixarika.jsonl`](data/pilot/wixarika.jsonl) for an example.

 > **⚠️ Note:** The pilot data includes Spanish captions for reference, but these are provided **only in the pilot set**.
 Spanish captions will **not** be included in the development or test sets and should not be relied upon for building systems.

+### Development

+Development data is available under [`data/dev/`](data/dev/) for Bribri, Guaraní, Maya and Wixárika.
+Each language folder contains a JSONL file and corresponding images.

 ## Important Dates